Tstridiron/Project-ETL/README.md

 # Project-ETL - Keepers_DB

   To run:
-  -Run the Schema in PG Admin
+  Run the Schema in PG Admin.
-  -Run the the notebook (Make sure you have necessary CSV files)
+  Next, run the the notebook.
+Make sure you have necessary CSV files and
-    import requests
+    import requests,
-    import json
+    import json,
-    from pprint import pprint
+    from pprint import pprint,
-    import pandas as pd
+    import pandas as pd,
-  -Load out into a database
+  Lastly, load out into a database.
     If you have a password in PG Admin make sure you add a config file to connect the database.

   For this project we combined goal keeper FIFA video game ratings with real life player statistics to have a refernece for individual player ratings.
 We used four datasets, GKPenalty, Players, Player Attributes, and FIFA World Cup Teams, to create our final database.
 GKPenalty is a dataset found on Data World.
 Players and Player Attributes are related dataset pulled from a FIFA dataset found on Kaggle.
 FIFA World Cup Teams is a dataset pulled from World Cup data from Rpid API.